 My grandmother’s easy bread stuffing is a family favorite because it absolutely delicious and so easy to make.
 No Thanksgiving/Christmas would be complete without it.

-My gran was queen of Christmas and I looked forward to her delicious roast turkey and bread stuffing for months before the big day.
+My gran was queen of Christmas cooking and I looked forward to her delicious roast turkey and bread stuffing for months before the big day.
 I’ve taken my gran’s old fashioned bread stuffing recipe and updated it a little because although the flavors are perfection, I never actually stuff my turkey.
 I prefer to cook the stuffing separately so that the edges become all crisp and this also results in a turkey that cooked a lot quicker and more evenly.

 How do you make bread stuffing?